Mert3332wo/creator-docs/content/en-us/sound/assets.md

 ## Finding Audio Assets

-In the [Creator Marketplace](../production/publishing/creator-marketplace.md), you can find all audio assets that are made by Roblox and the Roblox community for creators to use within their experiences, including more than 100,000 endorsed, professionally-produced sound effects from top audio and music partners.
+In the [Creator Marketplace](../production/publishing/creator-marketplace.md), you can find all audio assets that are made by Roblox and the Roblox community for creators to use within their experiences, including more than ndorsed, professionally-produced sound effects from top audio and music partners.

 To find audio assets: